Two Family Legacies

 Bequests may be made to provide a specific gift amount, a percentage of your estate, or a percentage of your estate that is left over (the residue) after all other charitable or non-charitable gifts have been made.
 Bequests can support a specific program or general purposes by AA&MDSIF and can also be made in tribute of a loved one.

-I give, devise, and bequeath $________(amount) or _____% (percentage) to the Aplastic Anemia & MDS International Foundation (AA&MDSIF), 100 Park Avenue, Suite 108, Rockville, MD, 20850, a not-for-profit corporation for its charitable uses as directed by its Board of Directors. [optional language – This gift is made in memory/honor of PERSON's NAME.]
+I give, devise, and bequeath $________(amount) or _____% (percentage or residue of my estate) to the Aplastic Anemia & MDS International Foundation (AA&MDSIF), 100 Park Avenue, Suite 108, Rockville, MD, 20850, a not-for-profit corporation for (specific fund or purpose or) its charitable uses as directed by its Board of Directors. [optional language – This gift is made in memory/honor of PERSON's NAME.]

 Online Learning Center

 Find out how you can further research and treatment.
 Act now!